CHURCH HALL – Tel. No. 01633 431068

 Our much loved and respected Parish Priest retired at the end of September.
 Rev Michael has been our priest for six and a half years.
 Years which have seen many changes and developments and renewed spiritual support for our congregation in their journey of faith.

-Everyone was invited to Rev Michael’s final Eucharist on Sunday 30th September at 6pm when the Rev Canon David Neale had agreed to preach.
-Full report to follow
+Everyone was invited to Rev Michael’s final Eucharist on Sunday 30th September at 6pm when the Rev Canon David Neale preach the sermon.

 There will be announcements is respect of our future Priest in Charge shortly